DHTMLX/gantt-docs/data/desktop/howtostart_php_laravel.md

 php artisan make:model Link --migration
 ~~~

-After that find the migrations in `database/migrations` folder and define a [database schema](https://laravel.com/docs/5.5/migrations#migration-structure).
+After that find the migrations in the `database/migrations` folder and define a [database schema](https://laravel.com/docs/5.5/migrations#migration-structure).
-You can find database schema expected by gantt [here](desktop/server_side.md#thedatabasesstructure).
+You can find the database schema expected by the gantt [here](desktop/server_side.md#thedatabasesstructure).

-Tasks table:
+The code for the Tasks table looks like this:

 {{snippet database/migrations/_create_tasks_table.php}}
 ~~~php